-Across the reverse mortgage lender landscape, there are a variety of company types: banks and non-banks; large national lenders; and small regional ones.
+Across the reverse mortgage lender landscape, there are a variety of company types: banks and non-banks, large national lenders, and small regional lenders.
 Over time, many large banks have exited the reverse mortgage business, while independent non-bank lenders today comprise most of the reverse mortgage volume.

-Still, there are changes that take place within the lender landscape from time to time, and 2019 was a year of major change for Live Well Financial, which today is no longer in business.
+Still, changes occur in the lender landscape from time to time, and 2019 was a year of significant change for Live Well Financial, which is no longer in business today.

 Summary: